 Reheating Crab Legs on Grill:

 The grill is also another excellent method of reheating crab legs.
-The exciting part is that it doesn’t even require to thaw the crabs.
+The exciting part is that it doesn’t even require to thawing the crabs.
 This method is much easier and cheaper than the oven, but still, it needs to be performed carefully.

 - Take two or three crab legs (whichever fits into a grill pan).
 Wrap them with a single or dual layer of aluminum foil.